 - If your can is still functional, there is a $70 charge to replace it with a new one.

-- If you would instead like a refurbished can, the cost is $35 for a refurbished can.
+- If you would like a refurbished can, the cost is $40.

 - Salt Lake County health codes require that all residents receive sanitation services designated by their respective city, metro-township, or county.